Aliases for ATP8A1 Gene

 The P-type adenosinetriphosphatases (P-type ATPases) are a family of proteins which use the free energy of ATP hydrolysis to drive uphill transport of ions across membranes.
 Several subfamilies of P-type ATPases have been identified.
 One subfamily catalyzes transport of heavy metal ions.
 Another subfamily transports non-heavy metal ions (NMHI).
 The protein encoded by this gene is a member of the third subfamily of P-type ATPases and acts to transport amphipaths, such as phosphatidylserine.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ATP8A1 Gene

 ATP8A1 (ATPase, Aminophospholipid Transporter (APLT), Class I, Type 8A, Member 1) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include magnesium ion binding and phospholipid-translocating ATPase activity.
+Diseases associated with ATP8A1 include intrahepatic cholestasis.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP8B4.

 UniProtKB/Swiss-Prot for ATP8A1 Gene